How to Troubleshoot and Repair a Frozen Windows Taskbar

 If doing so fixes the issue on your computer, make sure to import the user account data from the previous account onto this new one and continue to use it normally.

-Some users found that performing a simple restore to an earlier working date fixed their issue but you will have to carefully select the restore point to which you will be restoring.
-It is recommended that you manually go through this process instead of using the automatic restore.
-In order to perform this step, follow the guide below.
+Some users found that performing a simple restore to an earlier working date fixed their issue, but you will have to carefully select the restore point to which you will be restoring.
+It is recommended that you manually go through this process instead of using automatic restore.

 1. Press “Windows” + “R” to open the Run prompt.